OISF/suricata/doc/userguide/rules/header-keywords.rst

 ====== =============================================================
 Option Description
 ====== =============================================================
-both   Both directions have to match with the given geoip (geopip's) any    One of the directions have to match with the given geoip ('s). dest   If the destination matches with the given geoip. src    The source matches with the given geoip.
+both   Both directions have to match with the given geoip(s) any    One of the directions has to match with the given geoip(s). dest   If the destination matches with the given geoip. src    The source matches with the given geoip.
 ====== =============================================================